What is white ink printing & when you should use it

-If you want to make your label design pop with vibrant colors and sharp, easy-to-read text, then white underprinting is for you.
-Whether designing your labels yourself or using a graphic designer, understanding how to make labels pop with white underprint is key to strong product label design.
+If you want to know how to print white ink on clear labels or make your label design pop with vibrant colors and sharp, easy-to-read text, then white ink printing, sometimes called white underprinting is for you.
+Whether designing your labels yourself or using a graphic designer, understanding how to make labels with white ink printing is key to strong product label design.

-Keep in mind that for the most successful use of white underprint, it should be considered during the conceptual phase of design.
-We’ve included a quick video that walks you step-by-step through the process of adding white underprint.
+Keep in mind that for the most successful use of white ink, it should be considered during the conceptual phase of design.
+We’ve included a quick video that walks you step-by-step through the process of adding white ink to a design.
 This is a process that can only be done by professional printers and not on your standard desktop printer.

-In white underprinting, white ink is added underneath all or parts of your label design.
+In white ink printing, the ink is added underneath all or parts of your label design.
 The white ink is used to reduce the transparency of your text and graphics by creating a layer of opacity.
 This opacity will ensure an accurate color match and improved legibility.

 Consider your product